US Army Central celebrates 100 years of Third Army with ceremony at Shaw AFB - South Carolina Radio Network

 “We were the first to prepare individual soldiers and units that were being activated to go to war and so ‘Third Always First’ was supposed to signal to us always being in a constant state of readiness or providing the Army a constant state of readiness,” said Col. Angela Funaro, Chief of Public Affairs.

 “Anyone who has stepped foot in South Asia or the Middle East, they have been part of our century,” she said.
-“That’s kind of our campaign for our centennial as well as U.S. OurCentury.
+“That’s kind of our campaign for ARCENTennial as well as U.S. ARCENTury.”

 Patton’s grandson, George Patton Waters, also attended the event.
 Waters now lives in Mount Pleasant.